22 Secrets Your Real Estate Agent Isn’t Telling You

 It often costs less, gives you the flexibility to move at a moment’s notice and you won’t have to shell out a lot of cash for unexpected repairs.

 Your neighbors make you look good

 If your house is for sale and the lawn next door is starting to look overgrown, cut the dang grass for your neighbors.
 It’s a small thing, but it can make a huge difference.
-Refreshing the exterior paint on your home can also increase it’s value.
+Plus, learn the paint color that can make your house sell for $6,000 more.

 We don’t like agents who rush

 As a rule, we don’t like people who roll out of bed, do a two-week course and all of a sudden they’re an agent.
 If I have an agent I have to teach on the other end of the table and someone else brings me an offer at the same time, I will encourage my clients to take the other offer.
 But it can’t hurt to try these smart tricks for selling your home as fast as possible.

 I’ve walked in on a lot